last update 24 December 2011

 Ancestors of Dr George Frederick Aldous and Isabella Henderson Aldous (Stewart)

-Aldous / Seward / Stewart chronology and document links Recent Ancestors (with portraits) all bmd document links
+Aldous / Seward / Stewart chronology, document & photo links Recent Ancestors (with portraits) all bmd documents links

 Photos of 1915 wedding of George's daughter Clare to Jimmy Sproule and of his family